 Minibuses is a slightly more expensive option, but if you have several passengers and lots of luggage, this is going to be the easiest way to travel.

 If you’re travelling in a large party, you might want to consider hiring a large minibus or coach.
 These can carry 16 to 25 people.
-Obviously they are more expensive but if you’re on hen do holiday abroad or flying in with the team to watch the football, splitting the cost of a coach or minibus might actually be your cheapest option!
+Obviously, they are more expensive but if you’re off on a Hen Do abroad or flying in with the team to watch the football, splitting the cost of a coach or minibus might actually be your cheapest option!

 Quick Tip: Take note of a contact number for your driver, just in case you are delayed for any reason.
 This way, you can give them plenty of warning without the risk of them leaving.
 Most taxi companies have around a 45 minute grace period to allow for those inevitable delays and will often track your flight too, but you don’t want to be left stranded with all your luggage!